young, 4 mm

 tipped with white and irregular networks

 of fine white lines ascend the cerata.
-They contain small,
+The cerata contain small,

-iridescent violet spots.
+iridescent violet to clear spots.
 The rhinophores are translucent-cream with

 Polybranchia cf. jannae

-is known from one animal found crawling on sand-saturated algal turf
+is known from four animals.
+The 7 mm juvenile was found crawling on

-during the day.
-It was found at a depth of 4 m (12 ft) at a moderately
+during the day at a depth of 4 m (12 ft) at a moderately exposed site.

 Taxonomic notes: This species is similar to some animals assigned to Polybranchia jannae